kogarashisan/LavaSite/reference/Targets.md

 Lava features declarative bindings of DOM events to controller callbacks.
 Similar format and mechanism is used to retrieve widget includes and dispatch roles.

-"targets" in Lava refers to result of {@link Lava.parsers.Common#parseEventHandlers}.
+"targets" in Lava refers to result of [TODO Lava.parsers.Common#parseEventHandlers].
 Target always references a widget, and there are two kinds of them:

 ```text